marcbeil/CourseRecommendationSystem/notes/notes.md

 If the module id is specified as a prerequisite then it will be easy to link to the module.
 If there is only the module title provided it is hard to find it.

+Only using this method is not sufficient because only **900 out of 7000 modules**  where prerequisites are specified contain module_ids.
+That means we can use this in addition to a different extraction tool.

 #### LLM extraction with function calling
 That's where we need a LLM to help us find module titles in the prerequisite text.
 Also it can try to find more information such as whether the course is mandatory or recommended.

 Not only course info can be provided by the llm but also other prerequisites such as skills (e.g. basic knowledge in python), knowledge (e.e.
 Understanding basic concepts of evolution theory) or requirements (willingness to hold a 20-minute presentation in front of the class) can be found by the LLM.
+##### Mapping of extracted titles / ids
+Sometimes the LLM hallucinates IDs, that's why we have to clean that data.
+First of all, for every id-title-pair we'll have to check whether the id can be found in the database.
+Then we need to check if the title is to some extend similar to the title the id corresponds to.
+If it does, than we can add an entry.
+If not we need to check if the title exists somewhere else in the database.

 #### Training own model